bit-phile/bit-phile.github.io/content/tech/docker/docker-volume.md

 ```
 However, we didn't see these directories on `UpperDir`.
 Guess why?

-The reason it, `UpperDir` only has the changes made to container file system.
-This is where `MergedDir` comes into existence which provides the unified view of the file system. `MergedDir` is the merge of `LowerDir` and `UpperDir` to give a unified file system.
+The reason is, `UpperDir` only has the changes made to the container file system.
+This is where `MergedDir` comes into existence which provides a unified view of the file system. `MergedDir` is the merge of `LowerDir` and `UpperDir` to give a unified file system.

 Let's see what is inside `MergedDir`.